Written by Anna, Pack Leader

 5.Toys, Dental Chews, and Raw Bones

-Chew toys that are made of nylon or a hard rubber, like the Nylabone Power Chew Dental Dinosaur, or the Hunter Dog Toy Tooth Cleaner, have been found to be very beneficial for stimulating gum health and promoting dental hygiene–and they are super entertaining for your pup.
+Chew toys that are made of nylon or a hard rubber, like the Nylabone Power Chew Dental Dinosaur, or the Hunter Dog Toy Tooth Cleaner, or even the classic Benebone have been found to be very beneficial for stimulating gum health and promoting dental hygiene–and they are super entertaining for your pup.

 Edible dental chews are a great maintenance option for helping keep teeth clean and breath fresh.
 These easily digestible chews come in various sizes and are often uniquely shaped with little ridges and nubs to help scrape plaque from teeth.
 They usually include plant-based ingredients to help neutralize bacteria and freshen breath.
 If your dog has more severe tartar build-up, you’ll want to make sure you give these consistently (most have a recommended serving of one chew per day) and pair it with another method like the Petzlife gel or a food/water additive.
 At St PetersBARK, we carry Whimzees, Petzlife Complete Treats, Indigenous Dental Health Bones, and Merrick Fresh Kisses Double Brush chews.